abims-sbr/ansible-singularity/README.md

 ## Author Information

+This role is modified by [Shoma Kokuryo](https://github.com/pddg).
-This role was created in 2019 by [Gildas Le Corguillé](https://github.com/lecorguille)
+The original is created by [Gildas Le Corguillé](https://github.com/lecorguille).